ObjectiveSubject/oakland-pattern-portfolio/docs/buttons.md

 slug: buttons
 ---

 Buttons are used for **actions**, like in forms, while textual hyperlinks are used for **destinations**, or moving from one page to another.
+Both can be styled to look button-like.

+---

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+---

 ## Primary buttons